Frequently Asked Questions

 I have a cat that needs rescuing or rehoming.
 Can you help?

 We are committed to helping any kitty in need.
 If you or someone you know are no longer able to take care of your/their kitties, we can assist with finding them a new home.
 PLEASE don't abandon kitties!
 We are a small volunteer-run charity and we do not have a dedicated rescue team, but we work with a network of trappers and rescuers who may be able to support.
 If you are in urgent need, we would direct you to look at rescue centres listed on CatChat.org.
-If you have already reached out to London’s larger more established cat charities or your local rescue group and have not received any response, please contact our Emergency Phoneline.
-We are a small, volunteer-run charity, and are working to build our resources to expand our rescue work, and we are dedicated to doing everything we can to help.
+We are currently we are over capacity and are unable to take in any more cats - please get in touch with CatChat.org if there is a kitty that needs help.
+If you are concerned about a cat outside that is un-hurt, please do not take them in if you don't have space for them, until you have established that a charity has room for them.

 How have you adapted the adoption and fostering processes to meet government guidelines during the COVID-19 pandemic?